John S. Hall: Family

-Hall is the older brother of Francis Hall, better known as Faceboy, an actor, producer, and activist working in the New York City arts community.
-As of 2014, Hall was married with a daughter he and his wife had in 2007.
+Hall is the older brother of Francis Hall, better known as Faceboy, an actor, producer, and activist in New York City.

 References in popular culture

 American rapper MC Lars acknowledges Hall in his song "My Rhymes Rhyme": "Shout-outs to Wesley Willis, Adam G. and John Hall / Word to MC Paul Barman; hey, return my call!"
 Lars also praises King Missile in his song "The Dialogue": "Nine Inch Nails, Primus, "Weird Al" and King Missile / Influenced me like a postmodern epistle."